wrzlbrmft/imapcopy/README.md

 #### Combining onlyFoldersNum and onlyFolderMessagesNum

-If you want to copy specific folders and from *some* of these folders only specific messages, then you can combine `onlyFoldersNum` and `onlyFolderMessagesNum`.
+If you want to copy only specific folders and from *some* of these folders only specific messages, then you can combine `onlyFoldersNum` and `onlyFolderMessagesNum`.

-This will only copy messages from folders numers 1, 2 and 3.
-Folder number 1 will be copied with all its messages, but *imapcopy* will only copy message number 7 of folder number 2 and messages number 8 and 9 of folder number 3:
+This will copy only messages from folders number 1, 2 and 3.
+Folder number 1 will be copied with all its messages, but *imapcopy* will copy only message number 7 of folder number 2 and messages number 8 and 9 of folder number 3:

 ```